zakimjz/zakimjz.github.io/pages/courses/algorithms/syllabus.md

 ## Website and Announcements

-We will make extensive use of Piazza and the course website.
+We will make extensive use of the course website and Campuswire.
 You are responsible for checking the course website regularly for announcements and course materials, as well as your e-mail for communications related to the class.